For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 Trustees must act impartially between the beneficiaries and ensure that one beneficiary does not benefit at the expense of another.
 Consider for example an interest in possession trust where one beneficiary is entitled to income with others entitled to capital on the death of that person.
 Those ‘competing’ beneficiaries should be treated fairly unless perhaps the settlor had made it clear that one class of beneficiary was to be preferred over another.

 For example, if the trust states that income is to be provided for a beneficiary, then trustees should consider income producing assets such as OEICs or unit trusts.
 Investment bonds are not income producing assets and withdrawals from bonds are a return of capital not ‘income’.
-Where a beneficiary is only entitled to income, then the trustees should bear in mind that an insurance bond is not appropriate:
+Where a beneficiary is only entitled to income, then the trustees should bear in mind that an insurance bond may not be appropriate:

 A trustee must not place himself or herself in a position in which his or her duties as a trustee conflicts with his or her private interests.